mediapills/cloud-custodian/docs/source/gcp/examples/ml-job-set-labels.rst

-ML Engine Jobs - Set Labels
+ML Engine - Set Labels to Jobs
 ==============================

 Cloud infrastructure for enterprise corporation have a lot of components and one of the tool what can be used to group this components depends on needs is Labels.

-In the example below, Custodian will set label "type" value "new" for ML Job after creation.
+In the example below, Custodian sets label "type" value "new" for ML Job after creation.

 .. code-block:: yaml